Business Innovation Lab

 - A main contact for the project scope discussions.

-2. Sufficient background context of your organisation and project scope to our students to work on throughout the program
+2. Sufficient background context of your organisation and project scope for our students to work on throughout the program

 Which organisations have participated in the past?